-As is typical in our industry, our sales are primarily made on a purchase order basis and we have few written purchase contracts with our customers.
-Customers may choose to delay or cancel orders.
+As is typical in our industry, our sales are primarily made on a purchase order basis, and we have few written purchase contracts with our customers.
 As a result, we cannot predict the level of future sales or commitments from our current customers, which diminishes our ability to effectively allocate labor, materials and equipment in the manufacturing process.